 These socks are a favorite amongst runners because of its high performance when it comes to keeping your feet dry.
 They're made with ThorWick Cool fabric in the ball and heel pads that provides moisture wicking management.
 These are ultra lightweight and have polyester mesh for breathability.
 Expect these to keep feet dry, and blister free.

 These socks have thin padding, great for those looking for a lightweight and thin sock.
 Those with foot problems or used to thicker padding might find these to be too thin and not as comfortable.
 However, runner and cyclist who prefer to keep things minimal and still have food protection will love this option.

 Runners love Saucony sneakers so it should be no surprise that these socks made from the brand deliver when it comes to functioning well.
-This option allows athletes to run or workout with dry wet thanks to its moisture management system that wards off moisture from seeping i thanks to its Ultra Wicking fibers.
-Adding to this is its air mesh ventilation construction that increases air flow.
+This option allows athletes to run or workout with dry ultra-wicking ability thanks to its moisture management system that wards off moisture from seeping in thanks to its Ultra Wicking fibers.
+Adding to this is its air mesh ventilation construction that increases airflow.

 These are some comfortable socks, being a great balance between managing moisture and being made with runners in mind without being too thin.
 There is cushioning at the sole of the feet that provides protection against impact.
 The arches also feature just the right amount of compression.
 This helps to keep the foot stable with ample support without being too tight to cut circulation or allow for sweat build up.